paper-leaf/alton/README.md

 });
 ```

-### Header Scroll ###
+### Hero Scroll ###
-The Idea behind header scroll is that we only apply scrolljacking to the topmost "Hero" container; one scroll movement takes the user to the top of the next section of content and native scrolling is enabled.
-[Here's a demo of Header Scroll.](#)
+The Idea behind *Hero Scroll* is that we only apply scrolljacking to the topmost "Hero" container; one scroll movement takes the user to the top of the next section of content and native scrolling is enabled.
+[Here's a demo of Hero Scroll.](#)

-Here is an example for all the options available for headerScroll:
+Here is an example for all the options available for *Hero Scroll*:

 First ensure you have the proper HTML structure: